shackpank/marsha/README.md

 marsha.load('BAhbCGkGaQdpCA==', 'base64'); // returns [ 1, 2, 3 ]
 ```

 The JS representation of the marshaled data will be returned, or an exception will be thrown if it's not usable.
-Marshal can serialize a wide variety of Ruby objects including instances of builtin and user defined classes, which may not have a JS equivalent.
+Marshal can serialize a wide variety of Ruby objects including instances of builtin and user defined classes, which may not have a JS equivalent. `:symbol`s are treated as strings.

 Writing is similar to reading, returns a buffer if called with one argument: